 - Do not open the oven door during baking since any moisture in the air can soften the meringues shell.

-- Turn off the oven (do not open the door) and let the meringue cool completely for three to four hours, better overnight.
+- Turn off the oven (do not open the door) and let the meringue cool completely for three to four hours; better overnight.

-- To make large chocolate shavings, scrape chocolate with a knife or simply grate the chocolate bar.
+- To make large chocolate shavings, scrape the chocolate with a knife or simply grate the chocolate bar.

-- Pavlova is best enjoyed right after it’s assembled!
+- Pavlova is best enjoyed right after it’s assembled.

 Nutrition